wikimedia/integration-quibble/RELEASING.rst

     !log Tag Quibble <version> @ <sha1> # T1234 T5666 ...

-* Send announcement to wikitech-l@lists.wikimedia.org and qa@list.wikimedia.org
+* Send announcement to wikitech-l@lists.wikimedia.org

 Then begin a new cycle:

 * Amend ``CHANGELOG.rst`` and insert an entry for ``master``.
 * git add, commit, send to review, get it merged